Working from home: beyond the couch

 Pure routine

-- The boom day
+- The day of boom

 - The day of doom